Soulsby's Service Station—Mt. Olive, Illinois

 Phillips 66 Station—McLean, Texas

-In the small town of McLean, along Route 66 in the Texas panhandle, is located the first Phillips 66 service station in the Lone Star.
+In the small town of McLean, along Route 66 in the Texas panhandle, is located the first Phillips 66 service station in the Lone Star State.
 The station, which opened for business in 1930, has been closed for many years, and for a long time, the little cottage that housed the station sat unused and deteriorating.
 The Route 66 Association of Texas decided to refurbish it, however, giving it a fresh coat of paint, and donating some equipment of the era, along with an old delivery truck (also freshly painted) and an drive-up rack as was once used for oil changes and such.

 Today, the little station looks much as it did the day it opened, with two pumps out front that look ready to dispense fuel and a classic Phillips 66 Petroleum sign roadside.
 It's a quite a nice added touch to this 66 town and well worth a look.